pengjoshua/skills-90143/README.md

 * In a new terminal tab/window, start the Node/Express server by running `npm start`
 * Open a browser and navigate to [http://localhost:3000](http://localhost:3000)
 * Upload a data file by clicking the `Choose Files` button and selecting the `data-input.txt` file

+## Testing
+* To run unit tests, run `npm test` from the root of the project in a terminal window

 ## Code
 * Node/Express server code in `server.js`